Skip to main content

 (a) Investigating the Personal Data Breach;

-(b) Complying with Customer's notification obligations to supervisory authorities and Data Subjects; and
+(b) Complying with Customer's notification obligations to supervisory authorities under GDPR Article 33 and to Data Subjects under GDPR Article 34; and

 (c) Mitigating the effects of the Personal Data Breach.